-- The purpose of the Audit Committee is to assist the Board of Trustees to oversee and objectively assess the performance of the school board's management, internal audit and external audit functions. - O. Reg.
+1. The purpose of the Audit Committee is to assist the Board of Trustees to oversee and objectively assess the performance of the school board's management, internal audit and external audit functions.

+- 2. O. Reg.
 361/10 of the Education Act outlines the six main areas of an Audit Committee's duties.

-These include financial reporting, internal controls, internal audits, external audits, compliance matters and risk management.
+- These are:

+- a.
+Financial reporting

+- b.
+Internal controls

+- c.
+Internal audit

+- d.
+External audit

+- e.
+Compliance matters

+- f.
+Risk management